awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-managedblockchain-node.md

 Applies to Hyperledger Fabric and Ethereum\.

-Ethereum on Managed Blockchain is in preview release and is subject to change\.

 ## Syntax<a name="aws-resource-managedblockchain-node-syntax"></a>

 To declare this entity in your AWS CloudFormation template, use the following syntax: